Cheryl Phillips known as Dr Cheryl Phillips

 Assessment made incredibly easy (2009) (First UK Edition) Lippincott, Williams & Wilkins.

-British Association of Critical Care Nurses (BACCN) National Board member: Regional Advisor (RA) role and also Regional Committee Member BACCN Wales.
-As RA I am one of a team of 4 and I support BACCN committees in Wales, North West & Anglia.
-National Board role requires a lot of commitment, but this is supported by the university and facilitates my awareness and involvement in critical care developments nationally and internationally.
+Previously, for 3 years until September 2017, I was British Association of Critical Care Nurses (BACCN) National Board member: Regional Advisor (RA) role and also Regional Committee Member BACCN Wales.
+As RA I was one of a team of 4 and I supported BACCN committees in Wales, North West & Anglia.
+National Board role required a lot of commitment, but this was supported by the university and facilitated my awareness and involvement in critical care developments nationally and internationally.

 External Examiner for 4 years for articulated programme between Birmingham City University and Queens Hospital, Burton on Trent: Patient assessment, recognition and management of acute illness.

 Phillips C. & Longley M. (2007) National Leadership and Innovation Agency for Healthcare (NLIAH) report: Evaluation of the collaborative method used in the delivery of the Welsh Critical Care Improvement Programme (WCCIP).

 I gained an RCBC Wales Doctoral Fellowship research grant to undertake my PhD looking at Critical care diaries: an exploration of patient perceptions using Glaserian Grounded Theory.
 It is a qualitative longitudinal study using semi-structured interviews These are diaries written by nurses on behalf of patients while they are ventilated and sedated in critical care.
 This research was conducted in partnership with the Diary Team, Royal Gwent Hospital, Newport (ABUHB) without whom this research would not be possible.This project has been funded by the Welsh Government, through Health and Care Research Wales as part of the Research Capacity Building Collaboration (RCBC)Wales programme.